Part VI

 - I value my voice.
 I am not a child being silenced.

-- The Speak: “I need to pause.
+- Say: “I need to pause.
 When I am interrupted, I feel my throat close up and I lose my ground.
 I want to stay connected to you, but I can’t do that if I’m fighting to speak.
-Can you hold space for me to finish this thought completely?”
+Can you make room for me to finish this thought completely?”

 3. The Trust Inventory: Inspecting the Web